3D-CNN for Facial Micro- and Macro-expression Spotting on Long Video Sequences using Temporal Oriented Reference Frame: Conclusion

 \section{Conclusion}

 We presented a temporal oriented two-stream 3D-CNN model that shows promising results in ME and MaE spotting in long video sequences.
 Our method took advantage of the duration difference of ME and MaE by making a two-stream network that is sensitive to each expression type.
 Despite only having 3 convolutional layers, our model showed state-of-the-art performance in SAMM-LV and remained competitive in CAS(ME)\textsuperscript{2}.
 LCN has proven to have significant improvement in our model and the ability to address uneven illumination, which is a major weakness of optical flow.
-We demonstrated our 3-layer network with LCN outperforms deep network with 20 convolutional layers.
-Further improvements include embedding facial landmark detection into the algorithm and simplifying the spotting algorithm to allocate more computational resources for real-time ME analysis.